OutSystems/docs-product/src/getting-started/service-studio.md

 * Create a new application.
 * Install applications and components from the [OutSystems Forge](https://www.outsystems.com/forge/).
 * View and access your existing applications.
-* Install applications or components from the OutSystems Forge.

 ![Screenshot of the Service Studio development environment showing the list of applications and the Environment tab.](images/service-studio-development-environment.png "Service Studio Development Environment")